pkimgard/something-else/linux-installs/220225-kali-vbox.md

 # My kali virtualbox setup

-Remember/How-to of my basic setup/new install of kali from a freshly downloaded image.
-Takes about 30mins if your quick.
+My basic kali setup whenever I have to create it from scratch.
+Should take less than 30mins with import and upgrading.

 - https://www.kali.org/get-kali/#kali-virtual-machines